CS-5004-Spring-2025/Lab3/README.md

 - `getProductDetails`

 ### `MarketPlace`
 - Implement manual testing code in the `main` method as described.
+You will create a list of products, display all items of clothing with size M, and display all electronics items with a warranty of less than three years.

 ### Tests